PF

 Instructions

-2. 2Heat oil in a large sauté pan over medium-high heat.
-Add shrimp*, onions and bell peppers and sauté for 4-5 minutes, stirring occasionally, until the shrimp are pink and opaque and cooked-through.
-The veggies should be softened but not soggy.
+2. 2Heat olive oil in a large sauté pan over medium-high heat.
+Add the shrimp, onion, and bell pepper, and sauté for 4–5 minutes, stirring occasionally, until the shrimp are pink and opaque and the vegetables are softened but not soggy.

 Nutrition — Per Serving